 A personal blog is hard.
 It makes me feel exposed and open to all forms of judgement; things I had long guarded against.
 This blog is largely about my struggles with OCD so I knew I would sound crazy, odd, weird, weak, self-indulgent, whiney, paranoid, damaged, abnormal, and a slew of other criticisms I’m loathe to think would possibly be used to describe me.
 It may be naïve or defensive, but I’ve always liked to think of myself as the antithesis to all those things which is why I tried to hide my struggle with OCD for so long.

 People who haven’t met me won’t know what I’m about, but they will know what my OCD made me think and do because that’s what I’m writing about.
 And therein lies the rub.
 Why be this honest about all this (struggles with mental health aren’t often warmly received) and lay it all out there now?
 Why open myself up to judgement at all, particularly when I’m private about things that don’t even need be private, let alone mental health?
-Well, because I got better.
+Well, because I got help.
 I was suffering severely and in a very dark place, but I came through that proverbial tunnel and into some light.
 And I hope by being honest about the struggles and the internal thoughts involved with OCD, someone else who may be suffering from it can identify and know there’s a way out.
 A sufferer can know OCD is not who you are.
 It’s not your beliefs or values.
 It’s the opposite of your intellect and conscience.
 You are not OCD.
 You are nothing like what OCD is trying to make you become.
 But OCD is an unscrupulous bully and tenacious usurper.
 Fear induced by OCD is so charged and overwhelming that despite the intrusive thoughts and subsequent irrational behavior being contrary to all that you believe and know to be true, you acquiesce and behave in ways the real you never would.

 Unfortunately I did get that unwanted insight, so I know the degree to which an OCD sufferer is beleaguered by unwanted ruminations and anxiety.
 As to exactly why I did, science is still working that out.
 In the meantime, I want to contribute in some way.
 Perhaps by making this very personal journal public, sufferers can know that despite OCD’s isolating path, they aren’t alone.
 There are people who understand and want to help.
 Indeed, there’s treatment which can afford tangible improvement with OCD and subsequently, quality of life.
 After I gained the proper tools to address OCD, I realized that it’s not just me and I’m not some kind of monster.
 I came to know the real me, my true self, doesn’t have to assume my OCD as part of who I am, but as a disorder to be dealt with and beaten.
 I’m not my OCD.